 A £25.00 non-refundable registration fee is required to register your application to be considered for a nursery place.
 The registration fee is non-refundable.

-Applications should be received at least one full calendar month before your child’s preferred start date.
+Applications should be received at least two full calendar months before your child’s preferred start date.

 All applications are placed on the ‘Reservation List’ and are considered on a rolling month to month basis taking into account applicants preferred start dates, age of child, attendance patterns and space being available in the relevant rooms.
 When considering a place for a very young child we need to calculate space availability for the full 3 to 4 years they may stay with us.
 For this reason, applications are not considered on a ‘first come first served’ basis.

 Northumbria Nursery aims to support children and families of children with special educational needs or disabilities (SEND), working closely with external agencies and professionals within the Newcastle Local Authority.
 If your child has a SEND you are invited to meet with the nursery manager to discuss their individual needs before you submit an application.
 We would discuss with you what support and/or resources would be needed to enable your child to use the nursery and wherever practical we would consider making those adaptations or necessary changes.